-Several time slices after $z=1$ are saved with data products available, and we take the $z=0.5$ snapshot to mimic luminous red galaxy (LRG) samples and stay close to the redshifts of the mocks used in galaxy surveys \citep{vargas2018}.
+Several time slices of the simulations after $z=1$ are saved on disk with data products available.
+We take the $z=0.5$ snapshot to mimic luminous red galaxy (LRG) samples and to stay close to the galaxy redshifts in the BOSS DR12 dataset \citep{2015ApJS..219...12A} as well as the mocks used to analyse it \citep{2017MNRAS.470.2617A}.
 The halo catalogues are created by the \rockstar halo finder \citep{rockstar}.
 To incorporate galaxy assembly bias later in the HOD, the halo NFW concentration, defined as $c_\text{NFW} \equiv R_\text{virial}/R_\text{s, Klypin}$, is added to the halo properties, where the virial radius of the halo is chosen as $r_\text{virial} = r_\text{200}$ and the scale radius is given by \citet{klypin_scale}, which is more stable than the traditional scale radius for small halos \citep{rockstar}.

 A mass cut at 70 dark matter (DM) particles, or approximately $M_\text{halo} = 4\times 10^{12} M_\odot$, was applied, as small halos have essentially zero chance of hosting galaxies and slow down the computation.
 Subhalos are not reliable indicators of of in-halo galaxy distribution and are removed as well.
 Instead, we use the position and velocity of dark matter particles to generate satellite galaxies.
 Each halo catalogue is accompanied by a DM particle catalogue, which is a 10\% subsample of the particles enclosed by halo boundaries.
 Particles within subhalos are associated only to their host subhalos in \rockstar catalogues, not the higher level host halos.
 This becomes a problem after subhalos are removed, and the particle associations have to be rebuilt before satellite generation to ensure that all particles are associated to their highest-level host halos.
 In addition, a $10\%$ uniform subsample of all $1440^3$ particles in any given simulation box was also used to validate our BAO fitter, as well as to quantify how much cosmic variance there exists in the BAO measurements and are cancelled out when the difference is taken.